Colombian Spanish Slang

 How good is that!

-Tienes la cara de ponke
+Tienes la cara de ponque

 You have a happy face on